The authoritarian parenting style: Definitions, research, and cultural differences

 “Yes,” a child answered, “because you like us” (Ballenger 1992).

-There I review claims that authoritarianism is somehow beneficial for Chinese kids, and I offer alternative explanations for the academic achievements of many Chinese-Americans.
+There I review claims that authoritarianism is sometimes beneficial for Chinese kids, and I offer alternative explanations for the academic achievements of many Chinese-Americans.

 References: The authoritarian parenting style